 - Social metrics address how they treat the people that work for the company as well as how they treat their clients and members of the communities in which they operate.
 The diversity of a company’s management and workforce will also factor in here.

-ESG metrics are one way of assessing a company’s impacts beyond profits, and are particularly useful for comparing one company against another.
+Sustainable and responsible metrics are one way of assessing a company’s impacts beyond profits, and are particularly useful for comparing one company against another.